Invited talk · RoboARCH @ ICRA 2026 · Vienna · 5 June 2026

 Gradient-free because the search set is a polytope.

-Choosing $D_P$ is choosing the Generate stage; Sinkhorn does the Reduce.
+Choosing the polytope probes ($D_P\subset\mathbb{S}^{d-1}$, $m$ directions) is the Generate stage; this scaling is the Reduce.

 MPOT results · story (3/3)